What is Arkansas Works?

 - The ACT Academy Program

-The Arkansas Department of Career Education, Office of Arkansas Works, invites interested applicants to submit a request for funding a College and Career Coach for FY 2014.
+The Arkansas Department of Career Education, Office of Arkansas Works, invites interested applicants to submit request for funding a College and Career Coach for the FY 2016.

-Purpose of Program: The College and Career Coach program is designed to motivate and support Arkansas students and adults toward achievement of their goals as related to college and career planning.
-Students in the 8th through 12th grade and adults will be served by career coaches.
-The Arkansas Works program and career coaches provide assistance and information about resources in the areas of academic tutoring, career counseling, mentoring, financial guidance, and other supports necessary for postsecondary education/training access, retention, and success.
+Purpose of Program: The College and Career Coach program is designed to motivate and support Arkansas students and adults achieve their goals as it relates to college and career planning.
+Students in the 8th – 12th grade and Adults will be served by Career Coaches.
+The Arkansas Works program and Career Coaches provide assistance and information for resources in the areas of: academic tutoring, career counseling, mentoring, financial guidance, and other supports necessary for post secondary education/training access, retention, and success.

-Structure of Program: The college and career coaches provide services to middle and high school students and are co-located at institutions of higher education, education service cooperatives, or non-profit organizations.
+Structure of Program: The College and Career Coaches provide services to middle and high school students and are co-located at an institution of higher education, education cooperative or non-profit organization.

-Eligible Applicants: An institution of higher education, education service cooperative, or non-profit organization is eligible to submit an application for funding.
+Eligible Applicants: An institution of higher education, education cooperative or non-profit organization is eligible to submit an application for funding.

-Grant Programs: Applicants who submit requests will be eligible to receive funding to assist in the cost associated with employing a college and career coach, providing ACT remediation and preparation, and/or providing services designed to encourage college and career exploration and preparation.
+Grant Programs: Applicants, who submit request, will be eligible to receive funding to assist in cost associated with employing a College and Career Coach; providing ACT remediation and preparation; and/or services designed to encourage college and career exploration and preparation.

-Deadline: Applicants must submit proposals no later than Friday, June 7, 4:30 p.m.
+Deadline: Applicants must submit proposals by no later than Wednesday, April 15, 2015 by 4:30pm.